 Barriers to Accounts Payable Automation Buy-In

 Often, CFOs are also of the opinion that current processes are working just fine and that there will be no return on investment.
-After all, there are costs attached to implement accounts payable software.
+After all, there are costs attached to implementing accounts payable software.

 Creating a Business Case

 Calculate Current Costs Vs Potential Cost Savings

 Lay out all of the existing costs attached to your organization’s current manual accounts payable process.
 Include costs like employee salaries and benefits, outsourcing costs, material costs like paper, postage, and printing, and the cost and maintenance of equipment used in the process.

 Include less obvious costs associated with your current process.
 Analyze all of the losses resulting from errors, high invoice processing costs, and the cost of your current invoice lifecycle times, which may include late payments and missed early payment discounts.